Aspirin/dipyridamole (By mouth)

-- There are many other drugs that can interact with aspirin and dipyridamole combination medicine.
-Make sure your doctor has a list of all other medicines you use.
+- Many other drugs can interact with aspirin and dipyridamole combination medicine.
+Tell your doctor about all other medicines you use, especially the following:

-- Aspirin can cause stomach bleeding, and alcohol can make this worse.
-Tell your doctor if you drink alcohol on a regular basis (3 or more drinks every day).
+- Aspirin can cause stomach bleeding, and alcohol can make the bleeding worse.
+Tell your doctor if you regularly have 3 or more drinks of alcohol every day.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, chest pain, heart problems, low blood pressure, myasthenia gravis (severe muscle weakness), or a history of stomach ulcer.
-Tell your doctor if you drink alcohol (3 or more drinks per day).
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, chest pain, heart problems, low blood pressure, myasthenia gravis (severe muscle weakness), or a history of stomach ulcer.

 - This medicine increases the risk of bleeding.
 Make sure your doctor knows if you already have bleeding problems.

 - Do not give aspirin to children or teenagers who have a viral infection, unless directed by a doctor.
 Aspirin can cause a serious disease called Reye syndrome.

 - Tell your doctor right away if you have a severe headache after you take this medicine.
 Your doctor may need to change your dose.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.